- 1.1 Care home policies on oral health and providing residents with support to access dental services

 1.3.3 Ensure care staff know how to recognise and respond to changes in a resident's mouth care needs.

-1.3.4 Ensure care staff know how to respond if a resident does not want daily mouth care or to have their dentures removed (see NICE's website page on your care).
+1.3.4 Ensure care staff know how to respond if a resident does not want daily mouth care or to have their dentures removed (see NICE's information on making decisions about your care).

 These recommendations are for care home managers.